Gradient Flow Sampler-based Distributionally Robust Optimization: Optimization Complexity Analysis

+The DRO problem \eqref{eq:main-ent-dro} can be written as $\min_{\theta\in\Theta} \Phi(\theta)$.
+We analyze the computational complexity of our proposed discrete-time algorithms, aiming to find an $\epsilon_{\text{opt}}$-stationary point $\theta^{S}$ at the last iteration $S$, i.e., $\mathbb{E}[\|\nabla\Phi(\theta^{S})\|^{2}]\le\epsilon_{\text{opt}}^{2}$.
 Our analysis uses a standard framework for non-convex stochastic optimization \citep{ghadimi2013stochastic}.
 The outer loop performs SGD on $\theta$, while the inner loop generates samples to approximate the conditional worst-case distribution.
 The key challenge is controlling the bias in the stochastic gradient.
-For technical reasons, we make the following assumptions.
+We make the following assumptions regarding the objective function and the sampling process.